rickdotnet/Apollo/README.md

 ## Current Usage

-The API is heavy design right now.
+The API is in rapid design right now.
 This is the current usage.

 Endpoint Host
 ```cs